 ▪Contribute new ideas to the classroom.
 Explore perspectives.
 Competently field questions.
 Reflect on what is learned and think of ways to make improvements.

 Learn and have fun!
 Respect varying points of view.
 Be present for class.
 Arrive prepared with finished work and all appropriate materials.
 Embrace academic integrity.
 Take responsibility for your own learning.

-Student-Teacher Tutorials are designed to strengthen the understanding of the creative process, while assignments stress photographic aesthetics and formal concerns.
+Student-Teacher Tutorials are designed to strengthen the understanding of the creative process, while assignments stress cinematic aesthetics and formal concerns.